shuxiang/pyssdb/README.rst

 Description
 -----------
 A SSDB Client Library for Python.
+It is not thread safe but greenlet safe

 Installation
 -------------